 Astronomy at the interface between Earth and space exploration / astroarchaeology.
 Includes expeditions making astronomical observations from remote, difficult to access, Earth locations, archaeological field projects studying the development of early civilizations that made significant contributions to astronomy and space sciences, field expeditions studying the way in which views of the astronomical environment shaped the nature of past civilizations.

 FOSTERING APPRECIATION OF THE LINKS BETWEEN ENVIRONMENTALISM AND SPACE EXPLORATION

-Educational fieldtrips and projects that improve public understanding of the links between environmentalism and space exploration.
+Educational fieldtrips and projects.
+The Foundation will support projects that improve public understanding of the links between environmentalism and space exploration.